Children and adults in need of help with learning and sensory difficulties have a chance to receive pioneering treatment thanks to Manx Mencap.

-In August, specialists from The Sound Learning Centre, in London, will visit the island for the fourth time to provide treatments.
+In late July, specialists from The Sound Learning Centre, in London, will visit the island for the fifth time to provide treatments.

 Auditory integration training involves listening to music that has been specially modified and filtered through an electronic device, the Audiokinetron.